 In October 2008, the NC State Board of Education approved the policy adopting the Rubric for Evaluating North Carolina Teachers and the Teacher Evaluation Process.
-In September 2011, the policy was updated to include abbreviated evaluations for experienced teachers.
-The policy was revised again in January 2015 to include new terms for evaluation cycles and to eliminate reference to Career Status and Probationary Teachers.
+In September 2011, the policy was updated to include abbreviated evaluations for Career-Status Teachers.
 This policy outlines the Teacher Evaluation Process described herein.